Welcome to today's edition of the Rush 24-7 podcast.

 Anybody want to bet that the numbers that actually do this can be counted on both hands?

-What's a port of interest?
+What's a port of entry?

 There's no enforcement mechanism.

-Requires uh or orders deportation of illegal immigrants convicted of a felony or three misdemeanors, no matter how long they have been in the United States.
+Requires or orders deportation of illegal immigrants convicted of a felony or three misdemeanors, no matter how long they have been in the United States.

 This is an improvement in the deal.